primeitclub/the-newbies/README.md

 🔐 User Accounts: Save favorite listings, post rooms, or manage listings securely.
 📢 Community Reviews: Share experiences and rate rooms or hostels.
 🎯 Target Audience
-Tenants coming to Kathmandu from rural areas of Nepal after SEE (Class 10) or +2 (Class 12).
+Tenants coming to Kathmandu from rural areas of Nepal.
 Families looking for safe, budget-friendly rooms for their children.
 Hostel owners and room landlords who want to directly connect with students.
 🛠️ Tech Stack